 A lot of common household appliances release carbon monoxide

 Carbon monoxide is a colorless, odorless gas that may build to dangerous levels in your home when fuel-burning devices are not correctly vented, operated or maintained.
 Inhaling CO could cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
 It’s crucial to have your home inspected for carbon monoxide regularly to help ensure safe air quality.

 Common sources of CO in homes include certain:

 - Clothes dryers

 What do you know about CO?

-Our survey results reveal the unsettling lack of information homeowners have about the risks of carbon monoxide:
+Our survey results show the unsettling lack of information homeowners have about the risks of carbon monoxide:

 - 66% don’t know if they would know the symptoms of carbon monoxide poisoning (headache, nausea, dizziness, or confusion).

-- Over one third of homeowners (34%) don’t have or aren’t sure if they have a carbon monoxide detector in their home; 41% say they never swap out their carbon monoxide detector, or they aren’t sure how often it is switched.
+- Over one third of homeowners (34%) don’t have or can’t be sure if they have a carbon monoxide detector in their home; 41% say they never replace their carbon monoxide detector, or they aren’t sure how often it is switched.

 Determine your home’s CO risk